 Trekking Señoret 360

-This hike begins at the base of Señoret Hill (4,340 feet/1.323 meters), located about 35 kilometers from the hotel near Laguna Sofia.
+This hike begins at the base of Señoret Hill (4,340 feet/1.323 meters), located about 25 kilometers from the hotel near Laguna Sofia.
 Our hike will take us through a dense forest inhabited by diverse birds and colorful vegetation.
+Without a trail this will be a tough journey, but we will be rewarded with access to interesting geologic formations.
+After about 4 hours of hiking (weather depending), we will summit one of the best mountains in the zone and get a 360° panoramic view of Last Hope Province.

 Horseback riding through Laguna Sofía Valley